 - Click the Integrations tab.
 The Integrations page displays.

 - In the AWS Accounts section, click the + Add AWS Account button.
 The + Add AWS Account dialog opens.

 Do not close this dialog until the AWS integration is complete.
-The External ID is uniquely generated each time you add an AWS profile and must match the value entered during the AWS integration.
+The External ID is uniquely generated each time you add an AWS account and must match the value entered during the AWS integration.
 If you click the close button, then a confirmation message displays in which you must acknowledge the close.

 Continue to the next section.